San Diego to Mexico

 Is it worth going to Tijuana from San Diego?

-Tijuana isn’t one of the most interesting cities in Mexico, but it makes for an interesting trip from San Diego if you want to see a different culture and see what life is like in Mexico’s border town.
+Tijuana isn’t one of the most interesting cities in Mexico, but it makes for an interesting trip from San Diego if you want to get a taste of a different culture and see what life is like in this busy border town.

 What is the closest place in Mexico to San Diego?